Roman Wales and England Tour

 Day 9Harlech Castle, Cymer Abbey, Dolgellau’s Quaker Heritage Centre, Castell y Bere

-Harlech Castle, a UNESCO World Heritage Site and considered to be one of the finest examples of late 13th and early 14th century military architecture in Europe, is where we begin our day.
+Harlech Castle, a UNESCO World Heritage Site and considered to be one of the finest examples of late 13th and early 14th-century military architecture in Europe, is where we begin our day.
 Built by Edward I during his invasion of Wales, the ramparts sit atop a spur rock close to the Irish Sea.

-Continue on to Cymer Abbey, founded at the end of the 12th century and originally supported by Welsh nobility.
-Like other Cistercian communities in Wales, Cymer Abbey farmed sheep and bred horses, supplying them to Llywelyn ap Iorwerth, Llewelyn the Great.
 A Quaker community was established in Dolgellau in the 17th century.
 The Quakers, like many minority religious groups at that time, suffered extreme persecution and this led to the emigration of many to Pennsylvania.
 We will learn about the Quakers, their persecution, and their escape to America at Dolgellau’s Quaker Heritage Centre.

-Our last visit will be Castell y Bere.
-Strung along a jagged rocky outcrop, the castle was built by Llywelyn the Great in the 1220’s to guard what was once a major route though the mountains.
-Continue on to Aberaeron where we spend the night.
-(B/D)
+Our last visit will be to Castell y Bere.
+Strung along a jagged rocky outcrop, the castle was built by Llywelyn the Great in the 1220s to guard what was once a major route through the mountains.

 Day 10St.
 Dogmaels Abbey, Cilgerran Castle, Castell Henllys Hillfort, Carreg Coetan Arthur Burial Chamber, Pentre Ifan Burial Chamber

-Before ending the day, we will stop at two dolmens – Carreg Coetan Arthur Burial Chamber, a Neolithic tomb with large capstone supported by two of the four surviving upright stones, and Pentre Ifan Burial Chamber, a magnificent megalithic burial chamber with a huge capstone delicately poised on three uprights.
-Continue to Tenby, a harbor town that retains the 13th century medieval walls, and overnight for two nights at a seaside inn.
-(B/D)
+Before ending the day, we will stop at two dolmens – Carreg Coetan Arthur Burial Chamber, a Neolithic tomb with a large capstone supported by two of the four surviving upright stones, and Pentre Ifan Burial Chamber, a magnificent megalithic burial chamber with a huge capstone delicately poised on three uprights.

 Day 11St.
 David’s Bishop’s Palace, Llawhaden Castle, Manorbier Castle, Carew Cross

 Stop to see Carew Cross, one of the largest and most elaborate early Christian monuments in Wales.
-The magnificent sculptured cross is a royal memorial to Maredudd, who, in 1033, with his brother Hywel, became joint ruler of the early medieval kingdom of Deheubarth, now southwest Wales.
+The magnificent, sculptured cross is a royal memorial to Maredudd, who, in 1033, with his brother Hywel, became joint ruler of the early medieval kingdom of Deheubarth, now southwest Wales.
 (B/D)

 Day 12Kidwelly Castle, Margam Stones Museum, Neath Abbey, Castell Coch, Caerphilly Castle

 Considered to be the richest man in the world in the 19th century, John Patrick Crichton-Stuart, the 3rd Marquess of Bute, wanted to create a rural retreat to complement the opulence of his main residence, Cardiff Castle.
 The result was Castell Coch, a fairytale-style castle, designed by William Burges.
 It was lavishly decorated and furnished in the Victorian Gothic style, providing a Romantic vision of the Middle Ages.
-Now chiefly known as a picturesque folly, it was actually built upon the remains of a genuine 13th century castle, probably founded by a Welsh lord.
+Now chiefly known as a picturesque folly, it was built upon the remains of a genuine 13th-century castle, probably founded by a Welsh lord.

-Then it’s on to Caerphilly Castle, one of the great medieval castles of western Europe.
+Then it’s on to Caerphilly Castle, one of the great medieval castles of Western Europe.
 The largest in Britain after Windsor, it is the first truly concentric castle in Britain.
 When it was constructed in the late 13th century, it was a revolutionary masterpiece of military planning.
-Continue on to Caerleon and overnight for two nights at the Priory Hotel, located in the center of this attractive Roman town.
+Continue to Caerleon and overnight for two nights at the Priory Hotel, located in the center of this attractive Roman town.
 (B/D)

 Day 13Caerleon, Caerwent

-In the afternoon we drive to nearby Caerwent, founded by the Romans in 75AD as Venta Silurum, to explore some of the best-preserved Roman ruins in Europe.
+In the afternoon we drive to nearby Caerwent, founded by the Romans in 75 AD as Venta Silurum, to explore some of the best-preserved Roman ruins in Europe.
 (B/D)

 Day 14Tintern Abbey, Corinium Museum, Chedworth Roman Villa